GenericMappingTools/gmt/doc/rst/source/grdedit.rst

 .. _-J:

 .. |Add_-J| replace:: Use the **-J** syntax to save the georeferencing info as CF-1 compliant
     metadata in netCDF grids.
-This metadata will be reconized by GDAL.
+This metadata will be recognized by GDAL.
 .. include:: explain_-J.rst_

 .. _-N: